 Adding some shade to your windows with an awning can reduce solar heat absorption by as much as 65-77%.
 The Department of Energy recommends light-colored awnings that reflect the most sunlight.
 Use awnings along with other window solutions to maximize your benefits!

-Consider using retractible versions so you don’t lose the option to bring more sun in during the colder months.
+Consider using retractable versions, so you don’t lose the option to bring more sun during the colder months.
 The best awnings are made of resistant materials such as acrylic, polyvinyl laminate, or other synthetics with a long lifespan.

 Also known as honeycomb shades, cellular shades are designed to insulate.
 Their surface is covered in hexagonal cells, which form a protective layer against your window.
 The air pockets within the honeycomb lattice are a barrier against heat or cold since air is a poor heat conductor.

 The honeycomb structure diffuses the light and heat, preventing it from filtering into your home.
 Their sleek and simple look pairs well with other window treatments, such as drapes.

 Think of a reflective blind like a pair of sunglasses for your house.
 The backside of these blinds has a special film that bounces light back outside instead of letting it penetrate indoors.